encode/django-rest-framework/docs/api-guide/renderers.md

 Comma-separated values are a plain-text tabular data format, that can be easily imported into spreadsheet applications.
 [Mjumbe Poe][mjumbewu] maintains the [djangorestframework-csv][djangorestframework-csv] package which provides CSV renderer support for REST framework.

+## UltraJSON

+[UltraJSON][ultrajson] is a blazing-fast C JSON encoder which can give 2-10x performance increases on typical workloads.
+[Jacob Haslehurst][hzy] maintains the [drf-ujson-renderer][drf-ujson-renderer] package which implements JSON rendering using the UJSON package.

 [cite]: https://docs.djangoproject.com/en/dev/ref/template-response/#the-rendering-process
 [conneg]: content-negotiation.md
 [browser-accept-headers]: http://www.gethifi.com/blog/browser-rest-http-accept-headers